 Fall season here begins the last week of September, with a series of special event days available.
 There are also farm activities during the day, with no charge to visit the pumpkin patch.
 General admission runs $12.95-$15.95, with kids 2 and younger free.

 Head to the mountains for the corn maze and pumpkin patch at Jaemor Farms.
 You can also enjoy hayrides, apple cannons, a slide, and petting zoo.
 Kids will also love the Farm Skee Ball, pumpkin train for tots and duck races.

 Fall season begins mid-September.
 The fun is only available on weekends.
 All-access tickets are $14; kids 3 and younger are free.

-Mitcham Farm in Newton County.
-Get lost in Colonel Cob's 7-acre giant corn maze.
+Get lost in Colonel Cob's 7-acre giant corn maze at Mitcham Farm in Newton County.
 We love how they include games and activities as you make your way through.
 There is even a mini corn maze hidden within the large maze with a scavenger hunt that the littlest guests will love.
 Flashlight nights, bonfires, a pumpkin patch and even helicopter rides more make this unbeatable.

 Fall season here begins at the end of September.
 The fun is only available on weekends except for school groups and private events.
 Tickets run $12-14; kids 3 and younger, first responders and military (active & veterans with ID) are free.